Farhud: Casualties

 The exact number of victims is uncertain.
 With respect to Jewish victims, some sources say that about 180 Jewish Iraqis were killed and about 240 were wounded, 586 Jewish-owned businesses were looted and 99 Jewish houses were destroyed.
 Other accounts state that nearly 200 were killed and more than 2,000 injured, while 900 Jewish homes and hundreds of Jewish-owned shops destroyed and looted.
 The Israeli-based Babylonian Jewry Heritage Center maintains that in addition to 180 identified victims, around another 600 unidentified ones were buried in a mass grave.
 Zvi Zameret of Israel's Education Ministry says 180 were killed and 700 wounded.
 Bashkin writes that "a constant element that appears in most accounts of the Farhud is a narrative relating to a good neighbor [...]
 Judging by the lists of the Jewish dead, it seems that Jews in mixed neighborhoods stood a better chance of surviving the riots than those in uniformly Jewish areas."
-According to documents discovered from the Iraqi Jewish Archive, more than a thousand Jews were murdered or disappeared.
+A document discovered from the Iraqi Jewish Archive estimated that more than a thousand Jews were murdered or disappeared.

 When the forces loyal to the regent entered to restore order, many rioters were killed.
 The Iraqi Commission Report noted that: "After some delay the Regent... arranged for the dispatch of troops to take control...
 There was no more aimless firing into the air; their machine guns swept the streets clear of people and quickly put a stop to looting and rioting."
 The British Ambassador noted that the second day was more violent than the first, and that "Iraqi troops killed as many rioters as the rioters killed Jews."
 The Iraqi Commission Report estimated the total number of Jews and Muslims killed at 130.
 Eliahu Eilat, a Jewish Agency agent estimated 1,000 as the total number of Jews and Muslims who died, with other similar accounts estimating 300–400 pogromists killed by the Regent's army.